 To keep to the production schedule, an adequate inventory of parts needs to be maintained, which may require periodic reordering to avoid both overstocking and delivery delays.
 Purchase requisitions need to be created to trigger the reordering process, and, once approved, purchase orders need to be generated and delivered to manufacturers or distributors.

-While MRP processes may be implemented as point solutions, they’re most commonly deployed as modules within an Enterprise Resource Planning (ERP) application like SAP.
+While MRP processes may be implemented as point solutions, they’re most commonly deployed as modules within an enterprise resource planning (ERP) application such as SAP.

-The Create Purchase Requisitions in SAP bot in the Automation Anywhere Bot Store extracts data from an Excel spreadsheet and creates a new purchase requisition for each record.
+The Create Purchase Requisition in SAP bot in Automation Anywhere Bot Store extracts data from an Excel spreadsheet and creates a new purchase requisition for each record.

 The purchase requisition is created in SAP and the requisition number is updated in the PR_Number field in the input Excel spreadsheet, which can then be used to create a purchase order for the required parts.

-Bot Store is an online marketplace for pre-built, customizable and ready to deploy bots that run on the Automation Anywhere Enterprise platform versions 10.5 and above.
-Read this article to learn more about starting your Bot Store journey and accelerating your automation initiatives.
+Bot Store is an online marketplace for prebuilt, customizable, and ready-to-deploy bots that run on the Automation Anywhere Enterprise platform versions 10.5 and above.
+Five steps will help start your Bot Store journey.